whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 In other words, ruling classes try to keep people in despair, not knowing that another way of life is possible without endless troubles like corruption and greed.

 But now, you know the secret: healthy cultures do exist, whole nations that maintain a baseline of respect internally because everybody stands for what's right, and nobody rules over anybody else.
-And that is proof that it's possible to live in a beautiful way, without all the cultural and political problems that can seem "just the way life is."
+And their existence is proof that it's possible to live in a beautiful way, without all the cultural and political problems that can seem "just the way life is."

 Most people either haven't heard of healthy cultures or they misunderstand them, so they have no standard of comparison, and they're likely to accept their unhealthy culture as "good enough."
 British prime minister Winston Churchill even said, "democracy is the worst form of government except for all those other forms that have been tried..."[xxx-churchill democracy]